JonatanFlores/feathersjs-basics/server/README.md

-# ITConnector
+# Backend Application

-Bakend for a Social Network for people working with Information Technology
+Information about the application